KarlPreisler/hiking-spots-blog/README.md

 To log in to the Heroku CLI:

-- In the terminal, type ```heroku login -i``` and press enter..
+- In the terminal, type heroku login -i.
 - Enter your username and password in the terminal.
 - If you have Multi-Factor Authentication turned on:
-  - Click on Account Settings (via the avatar menu) on the Heroku Dashboard.
+  - Click on Account Settings on the Heroku Dashboard.
-  - Scroll down to the API Key section and click Reveal.
-Copy the key.
+  - Copy the key by scrolling down to the API Key section and click Reveal.
   - Use the login command: heroku login -i
   - Enter your Heroku username.
-  - Enter the API key you just copied when asked to provide your password.
+  - Enter the API key.

 To deploy the project from the Heroku dashboard:

-- Select *New* in the top-right corner of your Heroku Dashboard, and select *Create new app* from the dropdown menu.
+- Select New in the top-right corner of your Heroku Dashboard, and select Create new app from the dropdown menu.
 - Enter a name for your app.
 The app name must be unique.
-- From the dropdown menu, select the region closest to you (EU or USA), and select *Create App*.
+- From the dropdown menu, select the region closest to you, and select Create App.
-- From the new app *Settings*, click *Reveal Config Vars*, and set the value of KEY to `PORT`, and the value to `8000` then select *add*.
+- From the Settings, click Reveal Config Vars.
+Add a new config var and add the KEY to 'PORT', and the value to '8000'.
-- Add another Config Var with the KEY set to `DATABASE_URL` and the value to the ElephantSQL database URL you copied above.
+- Add another Config Var with the KEY set to 'DATABASE_URL' and the value to the ElephantSQL database URL you copied above.
 - Additional Config Vars:
-  - `CLOUDINARY_URL` copied from my [Cloudinary](https://cloudinary.com/), used to store images.
+  - 'CLOUDINARY_URL' copied from [Cloudinary](https://cloudinary.com/), used to store images.
-  - `SECRET_KEY` containing the secret key (also included in `env.py`).
+  - 'SECRET_KEY' containing the secret key.
-  - `HEROKU_POSTGRESQL_COBALT_URL` with the Heroku postgres database URL.
+  - 'HEROKU_POSTGRESQL_COBALT_URL' with the Heroku postgres database URL.

 To connect your GitHub repository to the newly created app in Heroku:

-- At the top of the screen on Heroku, select *Deploy*.
+- At the top of the screen on Heroku, select Deploy.
-- Next to *Deployment method* select *GitHub*, then scroll down and click *Connect to GitHub* to confirm you want to connect.
+- Next to Deployment method select GitHub, then scroll down and click Connect to GitHub to confirm you want to connect.
-- In the *repo-name* field, search for the name of the GitHub repository to deploy, and click *Search*.
+- In the repo-name field, search for the name of the GitHub repository to deploy.
-- Click *Connect* to link the GitHub repository with Heroku.
+- Click Connect to connect the GitHub repository with Heroku.
-- Scroll down to the *Manual deploy* section, and click *Deploy Branch*.
-- Enable Automatic Deploys is also an option to have Heroku rebuild your app every time you push a new change to GitHub.
+- Deploy Branch in the Manual deploy section, or enable automatic deploys.

-Once the project is deployed, you will need to add the project's URL to your `ALLOWED_HOSTS` in `settings.py`, using the following code:
+Once the project is deployed, add the URL of the website to the ALLOWED_HOSTS in settings.py, using the following code:
-- `ALLOWED_HOSTS = ['<project_url>']`
-In my case this looks like this:
-- `ALLOWED_HOSTS = ['hiking-spots.herokuapp.com']`
+- ALLOWED_HOSTS = ['<project_url>']

-Push this update to GitHub, and the live project will be deployed on Heroku.
+Push changes to GitHub and project will now be live on Heroku.

 ## Credits

 ## Content
+- [Code Institute's Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used as the starting workspace template for this project.
+- [Code Institute's README Template](https://github.com/Code-Institute-Solutions/readme-template) was used to structure this README.

 ## Acknowledgements
+- Special thanks to my mentor Brian Machiara for helping me throughout the project.
+With everything from styling and responsiveness, to understanding the logical aspects such as building functions etc.